Primordial black hole ringdown: The irreducible stochastic gravitational wave background: Abstract

 \section{Abstract}

-Independently from the formation mechanism of primordial black holes in the early universe, their generation is accompanied by a ringdown phase during which they relax to a stationary configuration and gravitational waves under the form of quasinormal modes are emitted.
+Independently from the formation mechanism of primordial black holes in the early Universe, their generation is accompanied by a ringdown phase during which they relax to a stationary configuration and gravitational waves under the form of quasinormal modes are emitted.
 Such gravitational waves generate an irreducible and unavoidable stochastic background which is testable by current and future experiments.
-In particular, the presence of a primordial black hole ringdown allows to significantly constrain the idea of extremely supermassive black holes to comprise the entire dark matter of the universe.
+In particular, for primordial black holes with masses exceeding $10^{14}\,M_{\odot}$, the associated stochastic background lies within the frequency range accessible to current and upcoming cosmic microwave background experiments, thereby providing a direct observational way to probe the existence of such extremely massive objects.

-{{\bf{\em Introduction.}}} In recent years, there has been a growing focus on the study of Primordial Black Holes (PBHs) (see~\cite{Sasaki:2018dmp, Carr:2020gox, Green:2020jor,LISACosmologyWorkingGroup:2023njw,Byrnes:2025tji} for comprehensive reviews), spurred in large part by the various observations of gravitational waves (GWs) from black hole binary mergers~\cite{LIGOScientific:2016aoc, LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt}, and the proposition that some of these events might have a primordial origin~\cite{Bird:2016dcv, Sasaki:2016jop, Clesse:2016vqa,Mukherjee:2021ags,DeLuca:2020sae,DeLuca:2020agl,Franciolini:2021tla,Afroz:2024fzp}.
+{{\bf{\em Introduction.}}} In recent years, there has been a growing focus on the study of Primordial Black Holes (PBHs) (see~\cite{Sasaki:2018dmp, Carr:2020gox, Green:2020jor,LISACosmologyWorkingGroup:2023njw,Byrnes:2025tji,Carr:2026hot} for comprehensive reviews), spurred in large part by the various observations of gravitational waves (GWs) from black hole binary mergers~\cite{LIGOScientific:2016aoc, LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt}, and the proposition that some of these events might have a primordial origin~\cite{Bird:2016dcv, Sasaki:2016jop, Clesse:2016vqa,Mukherjee:2021ags,DeLuca:2020sae,DeLuca:2020agl,Franciolini:2021tla,Afroz:2024fzp}.

 A number of theoretical frameworks and production mechanisms have been put forward as plausible explanations for the formation of PBHs.
 These scenarios, which include the gravitational collapse of cosmological perturbations from inflation, the collision of bubble walls from first-order phase transitions, and the collapse of domain walls and cosmic strings, predict diverse PBH mass spectra depending on their underlying assumptions (see~\cite{LISACosmologyWorkingGroup:2023njw} for a detailed discussion).